-Apply a line or an embellishment to for design balance and composition.
-Here, a line to the left of the text mimics and margin line and anchors the block of text.
+Apply a line or an embellishment for design balance and composition.
+Here, a line to the left of the text mimics the margin line and anchors the block of text.

 Keep it simple, but don’t forget your basics.
 Make sure every element has a reason to be in the design and keep the number of fonts, colors, shapes and frames to a minimum.
 Use contrasting tonal color combinations to text is sharp and easy to read.
 Applying a solid frame to contain your copy will enhance the compositional structure of a design.

 Push your creative abilities and graphic design skills to achieve original graphics.
 Be inventive and experimental and choose and combine different typefaces and filters.
 Avoid trends and create designs that correspond with your own unique style, leaving a personal stamp on your work.

 The most visually dominant feature in a design should be the most important part of the message.
 Apply color or scale to a graphic to see how it changes the hierarchy of elements and what grabs attention first.

 Use horizontal and vertical lines to correspond with other design elements.
 For balance and proportion, ensure the thickness of the elements match the weight of the fonts.